Maarjamäe: Landmarks and museums

 Maarjamäe Palace is the namesake of the district and has been a part of the Estonian History Museum since 1975, hosting the Estonian SSR's History and Revolution Museum since 1987 (renamed to its current form in 1989).
 The complex has been renovated several times since re-independence.
 Today, the former courtyard hosts the museum park, including a permanent exhibition of removed Soviet-era monuments.
 In 2017, new buildings were added to the manor park, hosting the Estonian Film Museum, introducing the art of filmmaking and the history of Estonian cinema.

 The Maarjamäe memorial complex was opened in 1975 to commemorate "those who fought for Soviet rule".
 A part of the complex is the formerly opened obelisk to the Ice Cruise and a German military cemetery.
 After independence, an agreement was reached to respect the burial sanctity of all sides (in light of former violations) and today the site has memorial plaques in Estonian, German and Russian.
 In spite of its original purpose, the site survived post-independence decommunisation, but its future is still under question and intense debate.

 In 2018, a new memorial was opened commemorating the victims of communism.
 The memorial lists over 22 000 names of those who died by the hand of the communist regime.
 The memorial includes a walled corridor, with the aforementioned names on plaques, and a park symbolising one's home garden.
 The site hosts memorial events on various national holidays, most notably on memorial days of Soviet deportations.

 By the coast there are two monuments.
 The first one, opened in 1989, commemorates American parachutist Charles Leroux, who was killed in Tallinn after a failed jump.
-Alongside it is a monument to rally co-driver Michael Park, wingman to Markko Märtin, tragically killed in an accident in 2005.
+Alongside it is a monument to rally co-driver Michael Park, wingman to Markko Märtin, killed in an accident in 2005.
 Both monuments commemorate "courageous and committed people".